ehlesp/smallab-k8s-pve-guide/G008 - Host hardening 02 ~ Alternative administrator user.md

     [sudo] password for mgrsys:
     ~~~

-If `sudo` is working for your new user, the first time you use the command it'll show you a warning about the responsability of using it and then it'll require the user's password.
+If `sudo` is working for your new user, the first time you use the command it'll show you a warning about the responsibility of using it and then it'll require the user's password.

 ### _Creating a system administrator group in Proxmox VE_